peterstansfeld/palavo/README.md

 Follow the instructions in Appendix C: Manual toolchain setup of [Getting started with Raspberry Pi Pico-series](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).

-Clone this repository (Palavo) into a suitable location on your PC:
+Clone this repository (palavo) into a suitable location on your PC:

 `$ https://github.com/peterstansfeld/palavo.git`